 Success comes from designing to the standard and from verifying the product will meet it in high-volume production.

 Our experience running into and overcoming standards and manufacturing landlines has given us the foresight to prototype and test strategically to avoid anything that might throw a complex product off-course.

-Working across disciplines makes it possible to orchestrate the delicate balancing act of evolving all design aspects of a small product in concert.
+Working across disciplines makes it possible to orchestrate the delicate balancing act of evolving all design aspects of a small portable electronic product in concert.

 Every element is interrelated — for example, component selection drives the configuration of the guts, which in turn dictates the size of the casework.

-Constant collaboration is required to achieve the right size, user interface, form factor, battery life, and choice of components.
+Constant collaboration is required to achieve the right size, user interface, form factor, battery life, choice of components, and development services.